-Step 2: Remove the top panel from the chassis as indicated in the "Chassis Cover" section of this manual.
+Step 2: Remove the side panel from the chassis as indicated in the "Chassis Cover" section of this manual.

-Step 3: Remove the Phillips screws from the rear of the case that was holding the expansion card in place.
+Step 3: Remove the Phillips screws from the rear of the case.

 Step 4: Disengage the retaining latch on the PCIe slot (see photo below).
 This is a critical step and if not done may damage the slot.